-The Calabar International Convention Center (CICC) will be located in the mixed use Summit Hills development in Cross River State.
+The Calabar International Convention Center (CICC) will be located in the mixed-use Summit Hills development in Cross River State.
 The new facility will be able to accommodate events such as international congresses, corporate conventions and government retreats, doubling as exhibition space when necessary.
 The CICC has the capacity to host 2,000 delegates in a single auditorium and 5,000 in 21 different venues.
-Other facilities include an Internet café, a business center and VIP areas among others.
+Other facilities include an Internet café, a business centre and VIP areas among others.
 It could offer Calabar a new cultural centre that will provide the setting for concerts, film festivals and exhibitions with stunning views of the Delta.

 Much of the regulatory framework for Nigeria free trades zones is a grey area.
-Tinapa, another massive mixed use project in the region has performed very poorly as a result.
+Tinapa, another massive mixed-use project in the region has performed very poorly as a result.
 To a large extent, the viability of the entire project can be put into question, when the performance of Tinapa is in perspective.

-Nonetheless, during a small celebration on site to congratulate the project team on achieving this significant milestone, the Governor of Cross River State Sen Liyel Imoke promised that the convention center would be a catalyst for economic growth in the state, attracting tens of thousands of delegates from all over Nigeria and the world.
+Nonetheless, during a small celebration on site to congratulate the project team on achieving this significant milestone, the Governor of Cross River State Sen Liyel Imoke promised that the convention centre would be a catalyst for economic growth in the state, attracting tens of thousands of delegates from all over Nigeria and the world.